Archives week 8 of 2005

 MythTV is basically set up and ready-to-ignore.
 MythWeb is running again (and provides a slightly better UI than mythfrontend for scheduling shows, though I miss the 2-clicks-to-schedule ease-of-use from ATI's Windows software).

 I've got Samba set up so that Rosey's machine can access the audio, image and video collections.
-Rosey's machine ...!-->!-->
+Rosey's machine has codecs and handlers ...!-->!-->

 Have reformatted the media drive, and moved the "heavy" multimedia content (audio, video, images) onto it.
 That frees up a good amount of space on the root and "user" drives.

-Enabled mythweb, but haven't yet figured out how to get Myth to automatically rename the movies to something that Rose's machine is going ...!-->!-->
+Enabled mythweb, but haven't yet figured out how to get Myth to automatically rename the movies to something that Rose's machine is going to be ...!-->!-->

 Guess I went a little crazy earlier on telling Myth what to record.
 It's just filled up the whole disk again.
 So, it's off to flying-without-a-net-land I go.